 Draw From Your Work if Possible

 My last tip is to draw from your work if possible.
 In the very first interviewer training I took, the instructor encouraged us to not use problems off the internet or out of books.
-Instead, he recommended looking for problems in the tasks we did in our day-to-day or something particularly interesting that came up recently.
+Instead, he recommended looking for problems in the tasks we did in our day-to-day work or something particularly interesting that came up recently.
 Primarily this reduces the chances that the candidate has seen your problem before and/or memorized the solution.